Max-Loktionov/fin-ledger/readme.md

 ## **_fin-ledger_**

-is a single-page site that will help you get piece of advice on most financial issues and introduce you to the team of real professionals
+is a single-page site that will help you get piece of advice on most financial issues and introduce you to the team of real professionals.

 ## <img alt="npm type definitions" src="https://img.shields.io/badge/dependencies-react-green">